JohnToro-CZAF/abmap/README.md

 -->

 ### Reference
 Please provide feedback on the issues page or by opening a pull request.
-If AbMAP is useful in your work, please consider citing our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.04.26.538476).
+If AbMAP is useful in your work, please consider citing our [PNAS Article](https://www.pnas.org/doi/10.1073/pnas.2418918121).